erikringsmuth/app-router/README.md

 This will call `pushState()` and dispatch a `popstate` event.

-Note: You need to make sure the server returns `index.html` when looking up the resource at `/home`.
-The simplest set up is to always return `index.html` and let the `app-router` handle the routing including a not found page.

 #### go(path, options)
 You can call the router from Javascript to navigate imperatively.